-Without this minimum coverage on your vehicle, you will not be able to register your automobile.
-It is illegal to drive uninsured and unregistered automobiles in Alberta, including Edmonton.
+Without this minimum coverage, you are not able to register your automobile.
+Driving an unregistered and uninsured automobile is illegal in Canada.

 Insurers take a number of things into consideration when calculating your premium, including:

 Where you live.
 Drivers who live in downtown Edmonton can expect to pay more than those who live on the rural outskirts.

 Your insurance history.
 Staying accident and claims free is the best way to get cheaper insurance.
 According to internal data, 83.69% of Edmonton drivers have had no accidents in the past 10 years.

 How much you drive.
 Less time spent driving means less chance of an accident.
 According to internal data, Edmontonians drive an average of 13,793 km each year.

 While comparing quotes is the best way to find cheaper insurance in Edmonton, there’s more you can do to drive the price down.

 Most Edmontonians have a $500 deductible, but you are willing to increase it to $1,000 you can save up to 10%.